-SFMTA strives to make public transportation accessible to every person in San Francisco.
-This requires planning, designing, and constructing capital projects to enhance the accessibility of the transportation system, such as installing accessible elevators at transit stops or constructing 'boarding islands' that provide easier boarding onto buses and trains.
+The SFMTA strives to make public transportation accessible to every person in San Francisco.
+This requires planning, designing, and constructing capital projects to enhance the accessibility of the transportation system for seniors and persons with disabilities.
 These improvements benefit a broad spectrum of San Francisco residents and visitors.
-Families traveling with small children in strollers, for example, can more easily board transit vehicles and stations.
+Families travelling with small children in strollers, for example, can more easily board transit vehicles and stations.
 Those who may be temporarily disabled from an injury will enjoy easier access.
-And those who are permanently disabled or wheelchair dependent will enjoy consistent access to the transportation network.
+And most importantly, people with disabilities will enjoy consistent access to the transportation network.

-The Accessibility Program is dedicated to projects that go above and beyond basic Americans with Disabilities Act (ADA) requirements to make all modes and aspects of the transportation system accessible - from buses to streetcars to transit stops.
-Accessibility improvements are at the core of the SFMTA's Capital Improvement Program and are not limited to the projects listed on the following pages, but are incorporated into the design of many projects in the other Capital Programs.
+The Accessibility Program is dedicated to projects that go above and beyond the basic Americans with Disabilities Act (ADA) requirements.
+These improvements are at the core of the SFMTA's Capital Improvement Program and are not limited to the projects listed in the Accessibility Program, but are incorporated into the design of all SFMTA projects.
+For example, all new buses are equipped with wheelchair ramps or lifts, and wheelchair securement areas are provided onboard vehicles.
+Other initiatives include new accessible elevators at transit stops, accessible boarding islands that provide level boarding onto metro trains, audible transit announcements at Muni stops, and transit islands that are wide enough for easy boarding onto Muni vehicles.

+Improved transit access

+Upgraded facilities

-Improved transit access Upgraded facilities Better transit experience
+Better transit experience